snackabra/snackabra-webclient/README.rst

 That should open snackabra client in your web browser (at ``http://localhost:3000/``).

+*TODO: with some yarn / babel / etc tweaks, this should be buildable into a single static file that you can run locally without a server.*

 If you modify any of the strings / documentation, you'll also need to run: